SoloTech01/Reverse-Shell/README.md

 **RUNNING**

-First,run server to listen on the port:
+First,run server side to listen on the port:

-python server.py
+python server_side.py

 Run client side with IP address passed to it like this:

-python client.py 127.0.0.1
+python client_side.py 127.0.0.1